Lormes

 Lormes (/fr/) is a rural commune in the Nièvre department in central France.
 It is part of Morvan Regional Natural Park.

 History

 In World War II, amid the Liberation of France, German occupying forces killed eight people in Lormes:

+On 12 June 1944, the men of Maquis Julien purloined some uniforms from the Gendarmerie, with a view to an upcoming operation.
+Alerted to this intervention, the Wehrmacht stepped in, attacked and took it out on the local population.
+Ten civilians were taken hostage, several buildings in the town were partially burnt down and five maquisards and three inhabitants were killed.